shazamat/shomuratov/README.md

 <br/>

 - 📍 I’m From Uzbekistan Tashkent
-- 📙 Tashkent University of Information Technologies
+- - 📙 I'm at The Bachelor's degree

 ### 💻 Tech Stack: